Joe vs. Carole: Development

 In March 2020, following the commercial success of the Netflix series Tiger King, development started on a limited series adaptation of Carole Baskin's life, headed by Universal Content Productions, with Kate McKinnon executive producing and portraying Baskin, and is based on Joe Exotic: Tiger King, later retitled to Joe vs Carole, which is the second season of Wondery's Over My Dead Body podcast.
-The series was expected to air on NBC, Peacock, and USA Network (the show eventually made its linear premiere on the latter network in October 2022).
+The series was expected to air on NBC, Peacock, and USA Network.
 In May 2021, it was announced that the series would instead be streaming exclusively on Peacock.
 The series was created by Etan Frankel, who also served as writer and executive producer, while Justin Tipping directed the first four episodes, including the pilot.
 It was also announced that Natalie Bailey would direct episodes five, six, and seven.

 On January 21, 2022, the show's title was announced, and its March 3, 2022 release date was revealed in the first trailer.
+The show later made its linear premiere on the latter network in October 2022.